indierusky/TrillA/README.md

-Using Bcrypt hashing algorithm trilla securely stores only a password hash.
+Using Bcrypt hashing algorithm trilla securely stores only a password digest.
 By doing this trilla safely authenticates a new user without allowing their password, which may be used on a number of other accounts to ever be exposed.
 The password digest is what will be used to verify the authenticity of a user during subsequent login sessions.